-As some of his friends already know, Amin has had some health concerns that have kept him away from this blog for the last few months.
+Amin had to stay away from this blog since 2010.
+Please refrain from posting comments for the time being as he won’t be able to read them.
 He hopes to be back soon, and he extends to everybody his heartfelt apologies and his best regards.

 The adventure of words reads like a series: each episode leads to another and then yet another and so on forever, unconstrained by the borders that divide nations, disciplines and eras.